CRATETV/crate-tv-app/README.md

     *   Navigate to the **"Package Upload"** page and upload the ZIP file you just downloaded.
     *   Follow Roku's instructions to install a preview on your device, test it, and then submit it for publishing.

 Once published, any content you **"Publish"** in the Crate TV admin panel will automatically appear in your live Roku channel.
-You only need to re-package and upload if you make changes to the channel's source code itself.
+You only need to re-package if you make changes to the channel's source code itself.

 ---